cdellacqua/spring-store.js/README.md

 to reach a set target.
 It can be used to perform animations and to make a UI feel more natural (e.g. in a drag&drop scenario).

+The physics simulation
+is performed using `requestAnimationFrame` if available, otherwise `setTimeout` is used as a substitute, simulating a 60Hz screen.

 This package is based on [universal-stores](https://www.npmjs.com/package/universal-stores), which are observable containers of values.